nrsyed/flask-cam/README.md

 supported by `uvcdynctrl` is being used.
 If this is not the case, `camera.py` must be modified based on the specifics of your particular webcam(s).

-**IMPORTANT**: If you wish to run the program in a Python virtual environment (which is recommended), ensure that the virtual is activated before running `setup.sh`.

-The final step is modifying your router's port forwarding settings (assuming you're accessing the internet from behind a router) to forward the port previously selected (9001 in the example above) to your Raspberry Pi's local IP address, which can be obtained via `ifconfig`.
+Before you can access the webpage from the internet, you must modify your router's port forwarding settings to direct traffic on the chosen port (9001 in the example above) to the Raspberry Pi.
+Depending on your router, this may require you to know the Raspberry Pi's IP address on the local network, which can be obtained via `ifconfig`.

 To access the app, use your public IP address and the port you chose above.
 You can obtain your public IP address using the `dig` tool, which is part of